Advanced search policy settings in Directory Utility on Mac

 Custom path: Starts with the local directory domain and includes your choice of LDAP directories, an Active Directory domain, and shared directory domains.

-The /BSD/local folder is always included in the search path, and is always dimmed.
+The /local/default folder is always included in the search path, and is always dimmed.

 WARNING: If you configure your Mac to use an automatic authentication search policy and a DHCP-supplied LDAP server, you increase the risk of a malicious user gaining control of your computer.
 The risk is even higher if your computer is configured to connect to a wireless network.
 See Protect your Mac from a malicious DHCP server.